DAOmasons/daomasons-docs/docs/Templates/project-proposal.md

 **Ongoing Processes:**

+> Include any recurring activities that are party of this Project. *Ongoing Processes* may be picked up by follow-up projects if necessary. e.g. A project establishes relationships with 10 external DAOs as an Outcome, and defines an ongoing process to reach out to those DAOs every 4 weeks to keep the relationship warm.

 1. Weekly strategy & review meeting
 1. Monthly review for project viability & continuation
+1. Reach out to client DAOs every 4 weeks to keep relationship warm

-**Due Date (or Review Date):** April 22, 2023
+**Due Date (or Review Date):**

-**Brief Analysis of the Project:**
-This project aims to promote our DAO's services to other DAOs, increase brand awareness, and establish partnerships.
-By targeting other DAOs as potential clients, we can leverage their resources and networks to expand our reach and impact within the ecosystem.
+> Include an End Date or Review Date for the Project.
+If Review Date, specify what happens if the project passes its review.

+Example:
+Review Date: June 1 2025.
+On this date Project Lead will take feedback and recommend continuation or end of project.
+If continuation, review again in 1 month.

+**Project TLDR:**
+> Include a 2-3 sentence summary of this project proposal.

-**DAO Mechanism to Track Progress and Give Fair Compensation to the Team:** Ritual of Light
+**DAO Mechanism to Track Progress:**

+> Describe how you will track progress and give fair compensation to the team.
+[Ritual of Light](/Rituals/ritual-of-light) is an acceptable answer.

-**Payment Method:** Shares via DAO disperse
+**Payment Method:**

+> How will compensation be handled?

+Examples:
+* Shares via DAO Masons App using @ 1 hour = 1 share, using [Ritual of Echoes(/Rituals/ritual-of-echoes)]
+* XDAI sent via disperse by DAO proposal

-**Client's Preferred Network for Payments:** Arbitrum
+**Client's Preferred Network & currency for Payments:**

+> If internal project for shares, specify 'shares via DAO Masons App'
+> Otherwise: 'Arbitrum - eth', 'Gnosis - xdai' etc.

 ## Questions to Answer: